aromanino/apiextender/README.md

 module.exports = plugins;
 ```

-now shutdown and restart your application (or invoke apiextender.install) to apply plugin function extension and make the same test with curl.
-You can see that original endpoint
+Restart your application (or invoke `apiextender.install`) to apply the plugin function.
-is extended by plugin function:
+If you curl the endpoint, you can notice that the original endpoint is extended by the plugin function:

 ```shell
  $ curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://hostname/beforeOriginal?username=Alex
  X-Powered-By: Express